tylerneylon/pacpac/readme.md

 Just edit `level1.txt` or any other `levelN.txt` file to change that level.
 The file format is explained within those files, and this format is designed to be human-friendly and flexible.

+If you're running PacPac using `pacpac.love`, then you need to run `make_love_file.sh` before the level changes will show up in the game.
+This shell script is meant to be run from the command line by cd'ing into your pacpac directory (the one containing `make_love_file.sh`) and typing the command `./make_love_file.sh`.

 ## Contributions

 It would be awesome if other coders contributed more levels.
 I'd like each level to add something